How pornography affects children and young people

 It’s a good idea to go online with your child regularly.
 If you come across pornographic or sexual images while you’re online, this can be an opportunity to talk about pornography.

 How to explain pornography to children

 Here’s how to explain pornography in a way your child can understand.

 ‘Pornography is pictures or videos about sex.
 Usually the pictures are of grown-ups who are naked.
-Pornography isn’t real life – it’s a kind of make-believe.
+Pornography isn’t real life – it’s a kind of make-believe, like a movie.
 Some adults like to look at these pictures, but they’re not for children.
 I’d like you not to look at the pictures if you come across them by accident.’

 Talking about pornography can be part of talking with your child about sex and sexuality.
 You can also talk about it when you’re talking about how to be safe on the internet.